gurchetan1000/Continuous_control_udacity/Report.md

 ## Project's goal
 The goal of this project is to create and train a double-jointed arm agent that is able to maintain its hand in contact with a moving target for as many time steps as possible.
 The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between -1 and 1.
 The environment is considered solved if a reward of +100 is obtain for 30 consecutive episodes.
 The method to use is an actor-critic algorithm, the Deep Deterministic Policy Gradients (DDPG) algorithm.

+**Task 1: Solve the First Version**

+The task is episodic, and in order to solve the environment, the agent must get an average score of +30 over 100 consecutive episodes.

+**Task 2: Solve the Second Version**

+The barrier for solving the second version of the environment is slightly different, to take into account the presence of many agents.
+In particular, the agents must get an average score of +30 (over 100 consecutive episodes, and over all agents).

+**In have implemented the Second version of the environment (20 Agents) using DDPG algorithm.**

 ## Development
 The agent is trained with the DDPG algorithm as described in this paper: [Continuous control with deep reinforcement learning](https://arxiv.org/abs/1509.02971).